Stigant/Stigant.Github.io/index.md

 __Imperial College.__
 * Part of joint PhD program at UCL, King’s College and Imperial College funded by the EPSRC
 * Research focused on birational geometry in novel settings in particular mixed and positive characteristics
-* Published two papers based upon independent research
+* Written two papers based upon independent research
 * Currently collaborating with researchers from the University of Utah and the National Centre for Theoretical Sciences

 ### MMath